 For example, let’s say you earned $60,000 in total income.
 You made a $2,000 deductible contribution to your IRA, paid $3,000 in student loan interest and had $5,000 in HSA contributions.
 In this case, your AGI would be $60,000 less $10,000 ($2,000 + $3,000 + $5,000) = $50,000.
 Keep in mind, AGI is different than your taxable income, which factors in additional deductions and exemptions.

 Why Is AGI Important?

 AGI also determines limits on itemized deductions and certain credits.
-For example, if you plan on deducting any of your medical expenses, they must not exceed 10 percent of your AGI.
-Similarly, charitable contributions are generally limited to 50 percent of AGI.
-Your personal exemption also phases out at higher AGI levels.
+For example, if you plan on deducting any of your medical expenses, they must exceed 7.5% of your AGI.
+Similarly, charitable contributions are generally limited to 50% of AGI.

 What Is Modified Adjusted Gross Income?

 Modified adjusted gross income adds back in some of the deductions you took to calculate your AGI, such as the student loan interest deduction, IRA contribution deduction and the tuition and fees deduction.
 MAGI is used to for purposes such as calculating whether or not you qualify to make a Roth IRA contribution.
 Note that there is not one all-encompassing standard MAGI calculation, although they are very similar.
 For example, the MAGI calculation for Roth IRA purposes includes traditional IRA deductions, whereas the calculation for traditional IRAs does not include those deductions.

 - Here’s the Average IRS Tax Refund Amount by State

 - 30 Biggest Do’s and Don’ts When Buying a Car